core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - 'alg_signature_aead', which specifies Signature AEAD Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST encode the value of Signature AEAD Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this AEAD algorithm.

-   - 'lg_pairwise_key_agreement', which specifies Pairwise KDF Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+   - 'alg_pairwise_key_agreement', which specifies Pairwise KDF Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST encode the value of Pairwise Key Agreement Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this KDF algorithm.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).